JamFox/quartz.jamfox.dev/content/Dune.md

 > 'Thou shalt not make a machine to counterfeit a human mind.'

 > "A human is still the finest computer," she said, "the smallest for its variability, portable and self-propelled, self-programming, capable of performing more tasks simultaneously, cheapest to maintain because it maintains itself . . .
-I could go on at much greater length.
+I could go on at much greater length."

 > "The Great Revolt took away a crutch, forced human minds to develop.
 Almost immediately afterward, schools were started to train these human talents."

-> .
-"Yes, politics.
+> "Yes, politics.
 The original Bene Gesserit school was directed by a human who saw the need for a thread of continuity in human affairs.
 She saw there could be no such continuity without separating human stock from animal stock . . . for breeding purposes."

 > The Reverend Mother must combine the seductive wiles of a courtesan with the untouchable majesty of a virgin goddess, holding these attributes in tension so long as the powers of her youth endure.
-For when youth and beauty have gone, she will find that the place-between, once occupied by tension, has become a wellspring of cunning and resourcefulness
+For when youth and beauty have gone, she will find that the place-between, once occupied by tension, has become a wellspring of cunning and resourcefulness.

 > You well know the weakness there!
 Shield your son too much, Jessica, and he'll not grow strong enough to fulfill any destiny.